iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.5.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 1 reviews"/>
 </p>

+> Its draining my phoes battery.<br> :date: __2021-02-03 10:04:53__

+> Wasted time monitoring<br> :date: __2021-02-02 02:10:31__

+> I was being told my information will be kept in private.
+Why do they need to ask my phone numbers?
+The 1st version never my phone number but this one need it.
+The App kept eating up phone battery.
+My phone has a 5000mA battery.
+It should last 3 days if I put it on standby mode.
+Now, it can only last 1 day long.
+It toke away so much government money to design this App.
+Why not update this App to make it save more cell phone battery?<br> :date: __2021-02-02 02:07:04__

 > Same complaints as everyone else<br> :date: __2021-01-29 16:42:42__

 > Like others are saying, it needs an off button because of the battery drain when using it at home.
 Also, we need to use the federal app asap this one just doesn't have a audience anymore.<br> :date: __2021-01-26 03:30:38__

 > Just use the fed app already!!
 The petty squabbling of the prov govt is tiresome!!
 And ridiculous when people's health is involved.
 Grow up!<br> :date: __2021-01-21 23:04:39__

-> I was being told my information will be kept in private.
-Why do they need to ask my phone number?
-The fist version was never need to fill in my phone number at all.<br> :date: __2021-01-21 16:08:45__

 > It always has a notification that it is either running or not running and I can't remove the notification.
 I don't need it running while I am at home the majority of the time so I don't want the notification telling me it's not running.
 I deleted the app because the notification message is unable to be removed.<br> :date: __2021-01-19 12:34:23__